A privately maintained petition for a Denman governance study

 We are prepared to do the work alongside you.
 We are asking only for the chance to ask ourselves the question.

-Used only for the one-click confirmation.
+Used only to send your private manage link.
 Never displayed publicly.

-Helps us verify resident/property-owner claims.
+Helps us verify a resident or qualifying non-resident property-elector claim.
 Never displayed publicly.

 Signing takes 30 seconds.
 We email you a one-click link to confirm.
 Your name appears on the wall below within minutes.
 Your address is never displayed publicly.